 Behind-the-scenes – time-lapse with Lensbaby Composer in progress:

-Top tips for making any video shoot a success?
+What are your top tips for making any video shoot a success?

 Filmmaking is a very intricate profession.
 There are many technical and creative aspects to it, and I can’t begin to cover everything.
 I’ve learned the value of proper preparation and a talented team to rely on, and the experience gained through putting your ideas to the test.
 Rather than going into details, here’s a few principles which guide me: